Go back

 Federica: They need to melt…

 Godly: Yes.
 They’re cooked under pressure with a little water and a bit of salt, for about eight minutes.
-Later, we melt some butter, add breadcrumbs to bind everything together, and use the liquid left from the chestnuts.
+Later, you melt some butter, add breadcrumbs to bind everything together, and use the liquid left from the chestnuts.

-Godly: There is no precise recipe; you can add more or fewer ingredients, and there is always an element of estimation involved.
+There is no precise recipe; you can add more or fewer ingredients, and there is always an element of estimation involved.

-I like to eat asparagus during the spring.
+I also like to eat asparagus during the spring.
 I cook them with butter and breadcrumbs.
 It’s very delicious.

 They are seasonal.
 That means you must wait.

-But can you find asparagus here?
+But can you grow asparagus here in the Engadin?

 Godly: No. I buy them because I like them too much.
+I also love tomatoes.

 When I buy tomatoes, I freeze them so I can enjoy them all year-round.